WDD 330: Web Frontend Development II

 Overview

-In the last activity we got our checkout working at a minimum level.
+In the last activity, the checkout was working at a minimum level.
 If the user does everything exactly the way you want the to the order will succeed.
 We cannot rely upon users to do the right thing every time.
 We need to make sure that the user is doing the right thing.
 We will do this by adding error checking and validation.

 Activity Instructions